 Unmanned aircraft systems (UAS), also known as unmanned aerial vehicles (UAV) or drones, are aircraft without a human pilot onboard that are controlled by an operator remotely or programmed to fly autonomously.

-DHS’s Science and Technology Directorate’s Program Executive Office for Unmanned Aircraft Systems (PEO UAS), working with component counterparts, is developing an approach to evaluate Countering Unmanned Aerial Systems (CUAS) solutions to inform acquisition and utilization decisions based on the needs and requirements of specific DHS components.
+S&T’s Program Executive Office for Unmanned Aircraft Systems (PEO UAS), working with component counterparts, is developing an approach to evaluate Countering Unmanned Aerial Systems (CUAS) solutions to inform acquisition and utilization decisions based on the needs and requirements of specific DHS components.